chesapeakedh/chesapeakedh.github.io/conference-2021.md

 Follow the CDHC on Twitter at [@chesapeakeDH](https://twitter.com/chesapeakedh).

-Join us on Slack at @chesapeakeDH on the DH Slack channel.
+Join us on our Slack channel #chesapeakeDH on the [DH Slack workspace](digitalhumanities.slack.com).

 ## Call for Proposals